Entodi/BSIP/README.md

 # Introduction
-It is implementation of training module in C++ of article Boosting Sex Identification Performance http://www.cs.cmu.edu/~har/iaai2005.pdf
+It is implementation of training module in C++ from article Boosting Sex Identification Performance http://www.cs.cmu.edu/~har/iaai2005.pdf

 # Datasets
-Dataset consists of images with 3 different sizes with face images of man and woman
+Datasets consist of images with 3 different sizes of man and woman face images.
 * 16x16 - about 1136 images
 * 20x20 - about 4505 images
 * 24x24 - about 1139 images

-file: samplesxx.vec
+file: xxsamples00.vec
 Where xx equal to 16, 20 or 24

 * 1 byte - width of dataset (w)